fcn94/llm_stream_endpoint/README.md

 # ROADMAP
 I am planning to have a service that would make it easier to connect to different models

+I will enable injection of a system prompt, and proper formatting of prompt depending on the model

 # References